Frequently Asked Questions (FAQ's)

 Q.Do you dive in winter or is the centre closed?

-No, we are open all the year around.
+Yes, we are open all the year around.
 Gran Canaria has long been recognised as a warm destination for winter sun and relaxing, and with subtropical sea temperatures which never drop below 18C we continue to dive all the year around.
+You can find out more about Winter diving in Gran Canaria.

 Q.As we are diving in the Atlantic, do I need a drysuit?

 No, the Canaries are warmed by the Gulf stream, the waters are subtropical!
 Temperatures rarely drop below 18C in the winter.
 We use 7mm wetsuits all the year around, and have extra thermal undershirts for those who feel the cold.

 Q.Do you dive from a boat or from the shore?

 All our dives in the marine reserve are shore based, as all the diving sites are close in to the shoreline.
-This is one of the reasons that El Cabrón is so popular.
+This is one of the reasons that El Cabrón is so popular, as there are no long rides to sites and we can return to the dive centre between dives.
 We transport you the 2km from our dive centre in Arinaga into the off-road area of the marine reserve using our more rugged vehicles.
 If you hire a car on the island you should note that most insurance policies do not cover you for off-road driving and you may not be covered if you take your own vehicle into the marine reserve.

 We can also arrange boat diving in either Mogan, or Las Palmas, but there are minimum requirements for these dives.

-Q.I want to complete my PADI/ BSAC course by undertaking a referral dive - can you help me?
+Q.I want to complete my PADI course by undertaking a referral dive - can you help me?

-Yes, you can complete either a PADI course or a BSAC course with us and undertake your training in the marine reserve where the waters are warm and the visibility excellent.
+Yes, you can complete either a PADI course with us and undertake your training in the marine reserve where the waters are warm and the visibility excellent.

 Q.Can you collect me from my Hotel ?